-Performance Review Preparation Guidelines
+Performance Review Preparation Guidelines for Librarians

 What we are asking you to do

-As a general matter, you'll be asked to do three things: provide a short report about how things have been going, provide some supporting materials and meet with the Faculty Welfare Committee for half an hour.
+As a general matter, you'll be asked to do three things: provide a short report about how things have been going, provide some supporting materials and meet with the Faculty Welfare Committee for approximately one-half an hour.
 Here are some suggestions about how you might prepare.
-These are based on the suggestions that Faculty Welfare offers to faculty coming up for other reviews, but are a bit less directive.
+These are based on the suggestions that Welfare offers to faculty coming up for other reviews, but are a bit less directive.

 Tips on preparing a self-study report